Select therapeutic use:

 Type 1 diabetes, diabetic ketoacidosis, with or without coma.
 Sulfonamide allergy.

 Increased risk of cardiovascular mortality.
 Adrenal or pituitary insufficiency.
 Stress.
 Secondary failure may occur with extended therapy.
 Risk of hemolytic anemia in G6PD deficiency; consider non-sulfonylurea alternative.
 Monitor urine and blood glucose.
 Impaired GI function or GI narrowing (XL); avoid.
 Discontinue if jaundice occurs or skin reactions persist.
 Elderly, debilitated, uncompensated strenuous exercise, malnourished or deficient caloric intake, adrenal or pituitary insufficiency, or alcohol intoxication: increased risk of hypoglycemia.
-Renal or hepatic impairment (see Adult).
-Pregnancy (Cat.C): consider using insulin instead.
-Nursing mothers: not recommended.
+Renal or hepatic impairment (see Adults).
+Neonates.
+Pregnancy: discontinue at least 2 weeks before expected delivery.
+Nursing mothers: monitor infants for hypoglycemia.

 Sulfonylurea (2nd generation).